Dedicated men’s support workers in all Family Advocacy and Support Services

 What are we doing?

-This initiative will employ dedicated men’s support workers in all Family Advocacy and Support Services (FASS) registry and circuit locations.
-The support workers will assist both male victims and alleged perpetrators access appropriate support services, such as parenting programs and men’s behavioural change programs.
+This initiative employs dedicated men’s support workers in all Family Advocacy and Support Services (FASS) registry and circuit locations.
+The support workers assist both male victims and alleged perpetrators to access appropriate support services, such as parenting programs and men’s behavioural change programs.

 What have we achieved so far?

 An independent evaluation of the FASS was completed in October 2018.
-The evaluation report found the FASS to be an effective program which fills a gap in both legal and social service provision to family law clients with family violence matters, and highlighted the importance of the FASS in providing social support services to both victims and alleged perpetrators at an early stage of a family law matter.
-The evaluation report found that a key service enhancement would be to include dedicated men’s support workers in FASS locations.
+While positive of the effectiveness of the FASS, the evaluation report found that a key service enhancement would be to include dedicated men’s support workers in FASS locations.

 What is next?